Why you have to “Pay to Play” on Facebook & Instagram

 Get the most out of your social media advertising

-If you don’t want to boost every post, but still want to get the most out of your advertising dollars on Facebook, you should put money behind your most impressive content that’s taken the longest to create.
-This way, you have the best chance of seeing a return on your investment, plus ensure your high-quality content will reach more of the right people.
+If you don’t want to boost every post, but still want to get the most out of your advertising dollars on Facebook and Instagram, you should put money behind your most compelling content.
+Not “get a free appraisal” message, as that’s too desperate and what every other agent advertises, and I can tell you now it will yield no leads.

 hoole cta navigating facebook

-Written by Melanie Hoole
+Melanie Hoole

 My team and I specialise in helping real estate and property professionals perfect their personal brand, build a first-class digital profile and implement inbound marketing activities to attract leads.
-If you are unsure which direction to take with your digital marketing contact me for help.
+If you are unsure which direction to take with your digital marketing contact me for a free consultation.